GitBytes/ood-documentation/source/installation/resource-manager/kubernetes.rst

     metadata:
       title: "My K8s Cluster"
     # you may not want a login section.
 There may not be a login node
-    # for your kuberenetes cluster
+    # for your kubernetes cluster
     login:
       host: "my_k8s_cluster.my_center.edu"
     job: